 Do sugar ants bite?

-Sugar ants do not bite or sting and do not pose any specific health or structural risks for humans, but they're a serious nuisance that can show up in large and persistent numbers inside.
+Sugar ants do not sting and do not pose any specific health or structural risks for humans.
+They may defend themselves when disturbed by using their mouthparts to bite.
+This is not painful nor will it produce symptoms.
+That being said, they can be a serious nuisance that can show up in large and persistent numbers inside.

 How long do sugar ants live?

 With 100-10,000 ants in one colony, the sugar ant life-cycle can take anywhere from five weeks to seven months depending on the temperature and time of year.
 Workers and female ants can live for several years under the right conditions.
 Male ants, however, die within a few days of emerging.

 A Primer on Dormant Oil Applications.
 Plant and Pest Advisory, Rutgers Cooperative Extension.